celsiusnarhwal/snowflake/README.md

 #### Refresh Tokens

+> [!important]
+> This feature is coming in a future version of Snowflake.
+It isn't available yet.

 Successful responses from Snowflake's token endpoint also include a refresh token.
 After the access and ID tokens expire, the refresh token can be sent to the token endpoint to obtain a new pair of access and ID tokens without having to make the user reauthorize.

-See [OpenID Connect Core 1.0 § 12]((https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens). for additional details.
+See [OpenID Connect Core 1.0 § 12](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens). for additional details.

 ### PKCE Support